-Opinion | The GOP war on voting takes an ugly new turn
+Opinion | The GOP attack on Delta reveals an ugly side to the culture war

 The point here is not to lament Delta’s plight.
 Delta will continue enjoying its tax break (which has traditionally been backed by lawmakers in both parties).
 And Delta’s opposition to the law came after voting rights activists accused it of not opposing the law forcefully enough.

 Rather, what’s at issue is the conduct of GOP leaders.
-These ostensible public servants, who are supposed to make decisions like this in the public interest (a quaint notion), expressly employed their legislative power to punish a private company for criticizing their efforts to restrict the franchise, and for defending the rights of fellow Georgia citizens.
+These ostensible public servants, who are supposed to make decisions like this in the public interest (a quaint notion), expressly employed their legislative power to punish a private company for criticizing their efforts to restrict the franchise and for defending the rights of fellow Georgia citizens.

 Underscoring the point, the Georgia House GOP leader went before reporters and conspicuously declared he’d cracked open a can of Pepsi.
 This looked like retaliation against Coca Cola, which is also headquartered in Georgia, and also released a statement condemning the new law.